Thank You for filling out this form, the process was a success.

 Interest-bearing loans are prohibited under sharia.
 Conventional mortgages are interest-bearing.
 In order to overcome this issue, Islamic banks have come up with a product called the “Home Purchase Plan”, or “HPP”.
 This allows borrowers to buy a house without taking out an interest-bearing loan.

 HPP allows a homebuyer to buy a property in partnership with the Islamic bank, while paying rent each month on the portion they do not own.
 The borrower’s stake in the house increases gradually, over time.
-In other words, the Islamic bank replaces the “interest” component with “rent”.
+In other words, the Islamic bank replaces the “interest” component with “rent”.find me a mortgage

 Who can apply for an Islamic mortgage?

 There is a misconception that Islamic mortgages are only for Muslims.
 This is not the case – anyone can apply for an Islamic mortgage based on their circumstances and requirements.